norswap/norswap.github.io/.factory/posts/2017-06-05-0-effective-action.md

 But this won't work, or won't work well enough.
 If you need to do this, you cause is not well established, and people won't care enough to attend your events.
-Your proselytism will midly annoy them at best.
+Your proselytism will mildly annoy them at best.

 The problem with voting for candidates is that you are not voting on issues.
 You are (ideally...) voting for a program that takes a stance on many issues.
 Your